 International education professionals are obliged to work ethically and with high levels of professional standards.
 What does this mean in your organisation?
 How do these obligations apply to marketing, education agent agreements, working with younger students and working with external stakeholders?

 What do community engagement, international student experience and social integration have in common?
-There are complex differences between these concepts, but a common element is our interest in better community-institution relationships.
+There are complex differences between these concepts, but a common element is our interest in better community-institution relationships through collaboration and leadership.